 Adamantanes block the M2 ion channel and thus interfere with viral uncoating inside the cell.
 They are effective only against influenza A viruses (influenza B viruses lack the M2 protein).

-Choice of antiviral drug is complicated by resistance of different influenza types and subtypes to different drugs (see see Drug Sensitivities of Various Influenza Strains).
+Choice of antiviral drug is complicated by resistance of different influenza types and subtypes to different drugs (see Table 2: Drug Sensitivities of Various Influenza Strains).
 If RT-PCR testing is rapidly available, results can be used to direct treatment.
 If RT-PCR is not available, patients may be treated with zanamivir alone or with rimantadine plus oseltamivir.

 |PrintOpen table in new window

 Zanamivir is given by an inhaler, 2 puffs (10 mg) bid; it can be used in adults and children ≥ 7 yr.
 Zanamivir sometimes causes bronchospasm and should not be given to patients with reactive airway disease; some people cannot use the inhalation device.

 Oseltamivir 75 mg po bid is given to patients > 12 yr; lower doses may be used in children as young as 1 yr.
 Oseltamivir may cause occasional nausea and vomiting.
 In children, oseltamivir may decrease the incidence of otitis media; however, no other data clearly show that treatment of influenza prevents complications.